Awambeng/crash-course-java/chapter/Readme.md

 Note: If you replace the --module-path with -p it won't work because jdeps uses -p option for another purpose.

 ## The jmod command.
+Oracle recommend using JAR files for most modules but since there are some files that cannot be added to a JAR in such a situation the JMOD files are used instead of JAR files.
+So JMOD is used when working with JMOD files.
+Below are some modes you can use when dealing with the jmod command.

+1. create: create a JMOD file.
+2. extract: extract all files from a JMOD (works like unzip).
+3. describe: prints the module details such as requires.
+4. list: list all the files in the JMOD file.
+5. hash: shows a long string that goes with the file.